 Bernice Brown McCullar was born in Richland, Georgia on March 9, 1905.
-She had two siblings Mrs. Eleanor Sibley Jennins and C.B.
-McCullar, Jr. (Sonny) both now of Fort Worth, Texas.
+She had two children Mrs. Eleanor Jennings and Mr. C.B.
+McCullar, Jr. (Sonny).
 McCullar graduated with a diploma from Georgia State College for Women in 1924.
-In 1923 and 1924, she did her practice teaching at GSCW and she continued her teaching expierence by working at a night school in Washington, DC in 1925.
+In 1923 and 1924, she did her practice teaching at GSCW and she continued her teaching experience by working at a night school in Washington, DC in 1925.
 She finished her bachelors degree from GCSW in 1930.
 In 1936, she taught summer school at Mercer University.
 In the same year, McCullar and her husband started a law practice together, McCullar and McCullar.
 From 1937 to 1938, she was an instructor of English and History at Peabody School.